evolvedbinary/lwdita/README.md

 ### Prerequisites

-For development, you will need Node.js and a node package manager to be installed in your environement.
+For development, you will need Node.js and a node package manager to be installed in your environment.

 * Minimal Node version: v20.1.0
 * [Yarn](https://classic.yarnpkg.com/) version v1.22.21.